 This Step 5 addresses off-line generators which are not included in the 80/20 list.
-Existing generators that do not have capacity delivery rights and active queued generators that are not yet in commercial operation (or do not yet have a signed ISA) are offline but available to be turned on.
+Existing generators pending retirement, active queued generators and merchant transmission projects that do not yet have a signed ISA or have a suspended ISA may be modeled offline, and, if so, are available to be turned on to contribute to but not back off flowgate loadings.
 The ramping impact of this set of generators determines the Facility Loading Adder.
-First, for their ramping impact to be considered, off-line generators must pass the impact threshold of at least a 5% DFAX (10% for flowgates with monitored elements having the lowest terminal voltage 500 kV and above) on a flowgate or with an impact (DFAX times a generator's full energy output rating) greater than 5% of the flowgate's rating.
+First, for their ramping impact to be considered, off-line generators must pass the impact threshold of at least a 5%

+DFAX (10% for flowgates with monitored elements having the lowest terminal voltage 500 kV and above) on a flowgate or with an impact (DFAX times a generator's full energy output rating) greater than 5% of the flowgate's rating.